See Credit Details Below

 Why You Should Attend

-However, along with the exciting new marketing opportunities presented by social media comes challenging new legal issues.
-In seeking to capitalize on the social media gold rush, is your company taking the time to identify and address the attendant legal risks?
+However, along with the exciting marketing and other engagement opportunities presented by social media comes challenging legal issues.
+In seeking to leverage social media to grow its business, is your company taking the time to identify and address the attendant legal risks?
 The good news is that, merely by undertaking simple, low-cost precautions, companies seeking to use social media can significantly reduce their potential liability exposure.

 What You Will Learn

-- How social media is creating new business opportunities – and new legal risks – for businesses
+- How social media is creating new business opportunities – and new legal risks – for businesses, especially during the COVID-19 pandemic

-- The rise of online contractual eco-systems: what every company should know
+- The increasing importance of online contractual eco-systems: what every company should know

 - Legal hurdles and solutions in making marketing uses of user-generated content